xster/flutter-wiki/Bad-Builds.md

 **If you add a build to this list and master has not yet been fixed, please file a TODAY bug and link to it from here as well.**

-## v1.5.2 -
+## v1.5.2 - 1.5.9

-* Engine crashes when confronted with unconstrained layout (https://github.com/flutter/flutter/issues/31650)
+* (minor) Engine crashes when confronted with some unconstrained layouts (https://github.com/flutter/flutter/issues/31650)

 ## v1.3.10 - 1.5.8